 Judicial control by the ECtHR

-Democratic issues regarding security and defence have become all the more pressing in the face of heightened geopolitical tensions, which have led to greater European cooperation and integration a policy area traditionally led by the executive.
+Democratic scrutiny regarding security and defence have become all the more pressing in the face of heightened geopolitical tensions, which have led to greater European cooperation and integration in a policy area traditionally led by the executive.
 What is the impact of the resurgence of conflict in Europe on parliamentary scrutiny, for example?
 Further, how can we ensure an effective and responsive security and defence policy that does not undermine the democratic and normative foundations of our political systems?
-ENSURE conducts research to address this issue at both the national and EU level.
+ENSURE conducts research to address the matter of democracy at both the national and EU level.

 National parliaments’ control on foreign affairs